 From 1908 – 1909, Irving’s sister, Ester, lives with him and Minnie.

 They were married for 15 years and were childless.
 Finally, in 1918, they adopted a little girl, my mother May.
-My theory revolves around Herman Charipper who was llving in Newark’s 3rd Ward and working as an insurance agen there.
+My theory revolves around Herman Charipper who was llving in Newark’s 3rd Ward and working as an insurance agent there.
 Herman was the brother of Bertha Charipper, mother of Abe Kessler, my mother’s birth father.
 Herman must have known a lot of the Jewish population of Newark and might have met Issie at the hat factory or socially.
 Since my mother’s birth parents were married only 2 months before she was born, and back then that would have been considered a “shanda”, did Herman tell Issie and Minnie about the baby and being childless, did they want to adopt her?

 In the 1918, Newark, NJ directory, Irving is still living in Newark and working at the Hat Factory.
 When did they move to the Bronx?